 There are three daily minyanim (prayer services) on TRY which all students attend.
 The goals of tefilla are to teach students synagogue skills, to help students develop their spirituality, and to help students learn the meaning behind the prayers in the Jewish tradition.
 TRY has an emphasis on both traditional and creative tefillot, creating a balance between the Jewish values of kevah (fixed prayer) and kavana (intention during prayer).

-As TRY is a Conservative program, kashrut is observed on it at all times.
+Students and staff will observe kashrut at all times.
 The dining hall on campus is strictly kosher, as is all food eaten on and off campus for special programs.

 As a long-term program, TRY has the opportunity to present many different ways of observing Shabbat.
-When Shabbat is held on campus, students go out to local Jerusalem synagogues for Friday night and Saturday morning services, share three Shabbat meals as a group, have an oneg Shabbat filled with joyous singing, and have time to relax and enjoy the campus and their friends.
-There are also shabbatot held in religious communities (such as the Conservative Kibbutz Hanaton or staying teenagers’ homes in the town of Efrat), opportunities to be hosted by Masorti families in the Jerusalem area, and host shabbatot in which students visit family and friends throughout the country.
-Students are exposed to many different kinds of Shabbatot in Israel, and are encouraged to share their existing customs and traditions with the group as well as take home new ones.
+When Shabbat is held on campus, students go out to local Jerusalem synagogues for Friday night and/or Saturday morning services, share three Shabbat meals as a group, have an oneg Shabbat filled with joyous singing, and spend time relaxing and enjoying the campus and their friends.
+We also celebrate Shabbat in various communities around Israel, in addition to a special Shabbat in Poland (for TRY Classic only).
+Finally, students will have an opportunity to visit family and friends throughout the country during host and open Shabbatot.
+Students are are encouraged to share their Shabbat customs and traditions with the group as well as take home new ones.

 חגים Chagim (Holidays)